GuillaumeGomez/browser-UI-test/README.md

 assert: ("#id > .class", "attribute-name", "attribute-value")
 ```

+Please note that if you want to compare DOM elements, you should take a look at the [`compare-elements`](#compare-elements) command.

 #### assert-false

 **assert-false** command checks if the condition is false, otherwise fail.
-It's mostly doing the opposite of `assert`.
+It's mostly doing the opposite of [`assert`](#assert).
 Four different functionalities are available:

 ```
 // will check that "#id > .class" doesn't exists